The Serial

-The book deals with life in mid-1970s Marin County, a suburban and affluent county just north of San Francisco.

-The book was popular at the time of its initial publication.
-It has since been out of print for several years in the United States.
-It was reprinted in the United Kingdom by Prion Humour Classics in 2000 and as an apostrophebooks.com e-book in 2013.
+Beginning in 1976, chapters of The Serial appeared in Marin's alternative weekly newspaper, the Pacific Sun, and in the San Francisco Chronicle.
+The chapters were collected in book form by Knopf, and published as a spiral notebook in 1977.
+The Serial was popular at the time of its publication but has since gone out of print in the United States.
+It was republished in the UK, first as a hardback by Prion Humour Classics in 2000, and later as an e-book by Apostrophe Books in 2012.

-A film version of the book, called Serial, was released in 1980 and starred Martin Mull and Tuesday Weld.
-It was received with limited critical praise.
+A film version of the novel, titled Serial, was released in 1980.
+It starred Martin Mull, Tuesday Weld and Sally Kellerman, and met with limited critical praise.